AnyLog-co/documentation/deployments/Networking & Security/nebula_new.md

 make up ANYLOG_TYPE=generic
 ```

-3. Validate node is working with overlay
+3. Validate node is working with overlay - the reason blockchain fails is that a generic node does not declare itseelf
+against a master of blockchain.
 ```shell
 make test-node